 - Corrosion resistance, especially when exposed in the air!.

 - Environmental friendly: Easy recovery and re-melting of residual wastes;

-Why doesn’t Zinc Alloy Rust ?
+Why doesn’t Zinc Alloy Rust?

 Why doesn’t zinc alloy rust?
-It is similar to automatic defense systems of humans.
-When zinc combined with the oxygen in the air, it will generate a passive film in the surface to prevent the air continuously to erode internal metal matrix, so as to achieve protection.
+It is similar to the automatic defense systems of humans.
+When zinc combined with the oxygen in the air, it will generate a passive film in the surface to prevent the air continuously to erode the internal metal matrix, so as to achieve protection.
 Therefore, although you will see the surface color of zinc alloy do changes with time.
-However, after wiping the surface dust, it is intact like the original zinc alloy.
+However, after wiping the surface dust, it is intact as the original zinc alloy.
 No matter what surface erosion is, it won’t be covered with rust.

 In addition, the finished zinc alloy will be plated with a layer of metal for extra protection.

 What are the Features of Zinc Alloy Medals?